25th Birthday Celebration

 Book Discussion Group

-This month the group is reading is The Sandcastle Girls by Chris Bohjalian, the “One Book One San Diego” selection.
-Join the discussion on Wednesday, Mar.
-28, at 6:30 pm in the Seminar Room.
-The book for April is The Rise of the Rocket Girls: The Women Who Propelled Us, from Missiles to the Moon to Mars by Nathalia Holt.
+This month the group is reading The Nightingale by Kristin Hannah.
+Join the discussion on Wednesday, Jan.
+24, at 6:30 pm in the Seminar Room.
+The book for February is The Wrong Side of Goodbye by Michael Connelly.
 Copies of these books are available at the circulation desk.

 Grace’s Book Nook